gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

 ## The aftermath

-I wrote a `libclang` plugin at the time to catch other instances of this problem in the codebase: [https://github.com/gaultier/c/tree/master/libclang-plugin](https://github.com/gaultier/c/tree/master/libclang-plugin) .
+I wrote a `libclang` plugin at the time to catch other instances of this problem in the codebase at build time: [https://github.com/gaultier/c/tree/master/libclang-plugin](https://github.com/gaultier/c/tree/master/libclang-plugin) .

 Amazingly, there was only one other case in the whole codebase, and it was a false positive because by chance, the caller set the uninitialized fields right after, like this: